system76/docs/_articles/desktop-environment.md

 ![KDE Plasma](/images/desktop-environment/Plasma.png)

-The KDE Plasma desktop itself can be installed with this command:
+The KDE Plasma and its dependencies can be installed with this command:

 ```
-sudo apt install kde-plasma-desktop
+sudo apt install kde-standard
 ```

 While installing KDE, you'll be prompted to choose a display manager: